mmakaay/esphome-xiaomi_bslamp2/README.md

 the color of the light and a slider that can be used to change the brightness of the light.

-This project provides a custom component for ESPHome, which makes it possible to fully control every aspect of the lamp and to integrate the lamp in your Home Assistant setup.
+This project provides custom components for ESPHome, which make it possible to fully control every aspect of the lamp and to integrate the lamp in your Home Assistant setup.